 We all need time to unwind — even kids.
 With so many school obligations to complete and after-school activities to attend, downtime becomes vital.
 If you’ve never considered your child’s schedule or are concerned that your kid is overscheduled, it’s time to think about downtime.
-Learn why downtime is crucial for your child’s schedule below, along with how to identify an overscheduled child and ways to add downtime into their routine.
+Learn the importance of downtime for your child’s schedule below, along with how to identify an overscheduled child and ways to add downtime into their routine.

 Is Your Child Overscheduled?